 Can I exercise while on the HCG diet?

 Yes, exercise on the HCG diet is fine, but it’s important to be aware of the limits of your body.
 A 500 calorie per day diet limits the body by decreasing the extra energy that food provides.
 If you intend to exercise while on the diet, ushcgshots.com recommends adding 200 calories to your food intake right before exercise (i.e. a protein shake).

 Most importantly, listen to your body and stop or scale back exercise if exhaustion occurs.
 A good amount of exercise for most people on this diet is 25-30 minutes of daily walking.

 How come my provided HCG vial is not full, after I mixed with 5ml of Bacteriostatic Water?

 The provided vial is 8ml in capacity, so the mix of HCG with 5ml of the bacteriostatic water will result in a vial that is just over half full or more accurately, 3ml larger than 5ml.

-That mix will last the entire 28 days, If mixed correctly.
-In fact, if you are injecting .17ml as suggested the mix should last a little longer.
+That mix will last the entire 28 days If mixed correctly.
+If you are injecting .17ml as suggested, the mix should last a little longer.

 .17ml x 28 days is a total of 4.76ml leaving .24ml as left over after a 28-day cycle.